poproar/Barnabas-Instructors-Guide/ngss/index.md

 Objective of the challenge: For ALL teams to knock the cup placed 8" away from the robot off the edge of the table
 Setting of norms for collaboration within the team and with other teams

-## Monitor: Check for Understanding/Formative Assessment
-Understanding 180 degrees of movement
-Reading a ruler to 8" (not centimeters)
-Students are not necessarily using all materials - they may share with other groups

 ## Reteaching Ideas: (for students who didn’t understand the first time)
 Demonstrate the function of the servo motor with a popsicle stick attached to one end of the servo turnstile
 Let students observe other groups